ben-salis/Data-Analysis-Projects/NYC COVID-19 and MTA Joint Analysis /About COVID-19 Counts.md

 This new dataset would have the information I needed.
 After some consideration, I decided to restructure the table.
 My shapefiles would need location fields to act as a shared key, and the current form was not great for grouping with SQL.

-[Here](https://github.com/ben-salis/Data-Analysis-Projects/blob/main/COVID19_MTA_Analysis/restructuring-covid19-count.ipynb) is the full code for my restructuring.
+[Here](https://github.com/ben-salis/Data-Analysis-Projects/blob/main/NYC%20COVID-19%20and%20MTA%20Joint%20Analysis%20/DOHMH%20COVID-19%20Counts%20NYC/restructuring-covid19-count.ipynb) is the full code for my restructuring.
 With a few nested loops and keyword searching, I was able to create a dataframe with the form I wanted.
-Below is a sample:
+Below is a generalized sample.
+I used a borough's abbreviation and name in place of 'Borough' and 'Borough_prefix':

 ```py
 for elem in cov_header: